zasdaym/ckad/README.md

 ```

 - Does it work?
 If not, what's wrong?
 - Create a Deployment `echo` with image `mendhak/http-https-echo:31`.
-Create a Service with type `NodePort` to expose the previous Deployment with the same.
+Create a Service with type `NodePort` to expose the previous Deployment with the same name.
 The application port is `8080`.
 Also create a HPA with target CPU utilization of 60% and max replicas of 5.

 ## Ingress